October 21 1946 – February 4 2009

 Eventually released in 1980, their debut album Songs The Lord Taught Us didn’t so much fall off the critical radar as take a flying leap.
 While The Cramps were influenced by the same proto-punk pantheon as the rest of New York’s late-‘70s CBGBs scene – sucking the marrow out of the bones of The Velvet Underground in their meanest, bad-drug moods, The Stooges on the verge of self-mutilation, The New York Dolls at their most street-fighting-slutty, and the meanest longhaired garage reprobates compiled on the Nuggets LPs – their debut album, like all Cramps albums, drew more inspiration from excavating an obscure, ulterior musical tradition.

-Digging into all this – radioactive rocks, hot-rods, money, movies, late-night TV, God and Satan, blues and country, working fields, lonesome truck drivers, chicken farmers, household appliances salesmen, electroshock therapy, exclusion, knife fights, girls, gut-rot booze, benzedrine, the atom bomb, flying saucers, prison, girls again, above all, the itch in their jeans – The Cramps’ sound, at its finest, is almost all fuzz
+Digging into all this – radioactive rocks, hot-rods, money, movies, late-night TV, God and Satan, wild blues and lonely country, working fields, lonesome truck drivers, chicken farmers, household appliances salesmen, electroshock therapy, exclusion, knife fights, girls, gut-rot booze, benzedrine, the atom bomb, flying saucers, prison, girls again, above all, the itch in their jeans – The Cramps’ sound, at its finest, is almost all fuzz

-Fans are legion – Nick Cave, The Jesus and Mary Chain, Morrissey and Primal Scream are just some of the many who wouldn’t have sounded the same without them – but, while The Ramones have become a T-shirt, The Cramps are still to get their due.
+Fans are legion – Nick Cave, The Jesus and Mary Chain, Morrissey and Primal Scream are just some of the many who wouldn’t have sounded the same without them – but, while The Ramones have become a T-shirt, The Cramps are still really to get their due.
 Too often, they get written off as some kind of psychobilly “horror-rock” parody.
 But while they had a sense of humour, Lux and Ivy were committed to a serious project.
 Quoting as much from high art, the avant-garde and art-cinema as low pop, comic books and grindhouse culture, they drew a straight spiritual line from ’70s punk back through ’60s garage-psyche, pilled-up ’50s rockabilly and R &B to the wildest, strangest recordings of the 1920s.

 Trawling flea markets for forgotten 45s and 78s, they were curators of this stuff, and they kept it alive and moving in their own music.
-Track down the 16-volume Lux and Ivy’s Favorites, a fan-assembled compilation of obscure tracks the couple covered or cited, and you will find something like a perfect Pop-folk sequel to Harry Smith’s Anthology of American Folk Music.
+Track down the 16-volume Lux and Ivy’s Favorites, a fan-assembled compilation of obscure tracks the couple covered or cited, and you will find something very like the perfect Pop-folk sequel to Harry Smith’s Anthology of American Folk Music.
 Bob Dylan is rightly praised for the diversity of his Theme Time Radio Hour shows, but Lux was already doing something similar when he hosted The Purple Knif Show back in 1982.

 This world is a less interesting place without him.
 But, wherever he’s gone, the jukebox will be amazing.